 Student will report exposure to faculty member and appropriate representative of agency.
 The agency's Infection Control and Employee Health nurse is to be notified so that patient evaluation can begin.
 Faculty will complete agency's unusual occurrence/incident form.
 Faculty will notify the nearest Baptist Minor Med facility of the occurrence.
 Minor Med will provide counseling and follow-up appropriate to the injury.
 If a Baptist Minor Med facility is not available in the location of the clinical experience, students are to report to the nearest urgent/emergency care facility.
 If the exposure occurs after hours, on a weekend or holiday, faculty will report to the facility's Employee Health Office or Emergency Department.
 It is very important that these procedures are followed as students are responsible for any bills incurred from other agencies outside of the Baptist Minor Med.
 Faculty will notify the appropriate dean of the occurrence.
 Faculty will request the dean or their designee to complete an electronic occurrence report (EOR) for Baptist University.
-Students are strongly encouraged to maintain health insurance while enrolled at the University and are responsible for out-of-pocket expenses related to the exposure.
+Students are responsible for out-of-pocket expenses related to the exposure.
 Students enrolled in the Baptist University College of Osteopathic Medicine are required to maintain health insurance.